ricardobrg/website/src/docs/get-started/flutter-for/web-devs.md

 To round the corners of a rectangular shape, use the `borderRadius` property of a [`BoxDecoration`][] object.
-Create a new [`BorderRadius`][] object that specifies the radii for rounding each corner.
+Create a new [`BorderRadius`][] object that specifies the radius for rounding each corner.

 <div class="lefthighlight">
 {% prettify css %}